manassanjaymishra24/WiseMindOS/README.md

 Aaryan Kumar

-Building WiseMindOS with the vision of creating a scalable productivity and life-management ecosystem.
+Building WiseMindOS with the vision of creating an intelligent productivity ecosystem where goals, habits, planning, and analytics work together to turn ambition into measurable progress.

 ---
 # Support the Project

-If you find this project useful:
+If you find WiseMindOS useful, consider supporting the project by:

-- Star the repository
+* Starring the repository
-- Fork the project
-- Contribute to the project
+* Forking the project
+* Contributing features, fixes, or improvements
-- Share feedback and suggestions
+* Sharing feedback and suggestions

+Every contribution, whether it's code, documentation, testing, or feedback, helps make WiseMindOS better for the entire community.